Role

 Step 3: Initial Interviews & Survey

-Designer's Role & Goal
+Our Role & Goal

 Goal #1: Create a straightforward, user-friendly app that excels at its primary purpose—selling customizable meal kits.